 Grab an Espresso at Epoca

-Your trip to Colombia isn’t complete without trying some authentic Colombian coffee, and Epoca is just the place to do it.
-We regularly stopped at their coffee window to grab a much-needed espresso to go.
+A trip to Colombia isn’t complete without trying some authentic Colombian coffee, and Epoca is just the place to do it.
+Grab an espresso to-go and set off for a walk around the city.

 Pop by Townhouse Hotel Rooftop for Drinks

-After a morning of walking around the city in the tropical temperatures, we knew it was time for a drink break.
-This place had come highly recommended by friends and it did not disappoint.
-We walked into the hotel and headed straight for the rooftop bar, which offered great views of the city and the perfect place to cool down from the heat.
+It’s time for a drink break after a morning of walking in the tropical temperatures.
+The Townhouse Hotel had come highly recommended by friends and it did not disappoint.
+We walked into the hotel and headed straight for the rooftop bar, which offered beautiful city views and the perfect place to cool down from the heat.

 Enjoy the Ambiance at El Balcon

 Head over to El Balcon while you wait for a table at La Cevicheria.
 After learning that the wait at the restaurant would be 40 minutes, we walked around the area to find a spot to grab a drink while we waited.
-Luckily, right down the street we found El Balcon which conveniently had a happy hour of 2 for 1 drinks at the time, so we placed our order and enjoyed the balcony views of the square below.
+Luckily, just down the street is El Balcon, which conveniently has a happy hour of 2 for 1 drinks, so place your order and enjoy the balcony views of the square below.

 Lunch at La Cevicheria

 Being the Anthony Bourdain fans that we are, we couldn’t come to Cartagena and not try out La Cevicheria.
 Although it has turned into somewhat of a tourist trap since the episodes debut, the food is still pretty good and the place itself is worth seeing.